 An interactive illustrated and animated wall describes the construction of the Grand Trianon, a residence beloved by King Louis XIV and his successors.
 This section also shows other intimate spaces created for the royals to spend time with their inner circle: the Petit Trianon and then the Queen's Hamlet, built at the request of Marie Antoinette to escape court etiquette.

 The splendours of Versailles

 The section offers a spectacular 360-degree view of Versailles’ most iconic areas.
-Visitors will experience full immersion in the most famous rooms of the royal residence, such as the King’s Chambers, the Hall of Mirrors, the Royal Opera House, and the Gallery of Battles.
+Visitors experience full immersion in the most famous rooms of the royal residence, such as the King’s Chambers, the Hall of Mirrors, the Royal Opera House, and the Gallery of Battles.

 Innovation at Versailles

-Visitors will also be able to enjoy two virtual reality experiences developed through the Palace of Versailles’ partnerships with the Fondation Orange and Google Cultural Institute.
-They will each don a helmet to walk alone through the State Apartments and the Hall of Mirrors.
-They will plunge into the heart of 17th and 18th-century Versailles by observing the ceremony in honour of the visit by the Siamese Embassy to France in 1686 and participating in one of the most famous parties in Versailles history: the Yew Ball held in February 1745.
+Visitors are also able to enjoy two virtual reality experiences developed through the Palace of Versailles’ partnerships with the Fondation Orange and Google Cultural Institute.
+They each don a helmet to walk alone through the State Apartments and the Hall of Mirrors.
+They plunge into the heart of 17th and 18th-century Versailles by observing the ceremony in honour of the visit by the Siamese Embassy to France in 1686 and participating in one of the most famous parties in Versailles history: the Yew Ball held in February 1745.

 Exhibition at the Ion Orchard:

 Ion Art Gallery (Level 4 next to Lobby A)

 The Palace of Versailles is offering a virtual reality experience with the application “Experience Versailles”, created with Fondation Orange, which allows visitors to relive the visit by the Ambassador of Siam to the Court of Louis XIV in 1686 and the Yew Ball held by Louis XV.